Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 In the landscape of Tuchola Forests, post-glacial forms and sandbank plains dominate.
 Area sculpture it is varied here with numerous post-glacial lakes and river valleys.

 In the area of Bory Tucholskie prevails klimat Central European with Atlantic influence

 The forest cover of communes in Bory Tucholskie is about 50%.

 - mixed fresh

 - common pine (95% of the forest area)

 - sycamore maple

 - ecological education

 - Dendrological Park "Nad Stążką" with "Summer Class" in Gołąbek

--Education and didactic path "Jelenia Wyspa"
+- nature and educational path "Jelenia Wyspa"